Vauxhall Mokka Electric Review 2024

 While the Vauxhall Mokka Electric is easy to drive (and there's plenty of standard safety kit to keep you on the road), it doesn't feel as agile as a Mazda MX-30, nor is it as rapid as a Hyundai Kona Electric.
 If you're wanting an electric car that's going to soothe you on the commute to work, it's a good choice – not only does it disguise external noise well, but its suspension does a very good job of soaking up lumpy road surfaces.

-The Vauxhall Mokka Electric uses the same 50kWh battery pack as its Stellantis Group siblings (including the Citroen e-C4 and Peugeot e-2008).
+Early Vauxhall Mokka Electrics use the same 50kWh battery pack as its Stellantis Group siblings (including the Citroen e-C4 and Peugeot e-2008).
 This can be charged in around seven and a half hours using a 7kW home wallbox, while a 100kW rapid charger will take it to 80% capacity in around 30 minutes.
+This unit was dropped in late 2024, leaving only the 54kWh battery option, which is paired with a 156PS electric motor and offers a range of up to 250 miles.

 Standard equipment is pretty good, although there's a confusing mix of trim levels available.
 Buyers get a choice of SE Nav Premium, SRi Nav Premium, Elite Nav Premium and Launch Edition models.
 We'd dismiss the entry-level SE Nav Premium – otherwise, it comes down to personal preference.